axelriet/LwMQ.net/docs/guide/index.rst

 with the verb describing the action performed by the function and the noun describing the main entity the function operates on.

-For example, LmqCreateChannel() creates new channel, LmqPostMessage() posts a message to a queue, and so on.
+For example, LmqCreateChannel() creates new communication channel, LmqPostMessage() posts a message to a queue, and so on.
 No surprises.

 Create verbs are complemented by Destroy verbs that free the resources allocated by the Create functions.
 Open -> Close,